-Salem has begun his training so that he may join our other birds for programs at the Buffalo Bill Center of the West and at schools, churches, libraries, and other venues throughout the region.
+Salem joins our other birds for programs at the Buffalo Bill Center of the West and at schools, churches, libraries, and other venues throughout the region.
 We hope you’ll stop by to say “hi” to him the next time you’re in!

 This beautiful golden eagle was hit by a vehicle and suffered a compound fracture to her right humerus.
 Surgery was performed and a pin was placed in the bone to try to repair the damage but, unfortunately, she did not regain full flight abilities.

 The golden eagle is one of only two eagle species native to North America, but found throughout the northern hemisphere.
 These are incredibly powerful birds that feed largely on medium-sized mammals such as rabbits, hares, marmots, and game birds, but they do occasionally take down prey as large as pronghorn antelope.
 Golden eagles typically weigh between 8 and 12 pounds but can be as large as 14 and often have a 7-foot wingspan, making them one of the largest raptors in North America.

 Kateri was named in a contest!
 Click here to read more about it.

 Teasdale the great horned owl was found injured on the ground on New Year’s Eve 2010, by a man and his dog hiking near Teasdale, Utah (hence his name).
 The man planned to take him to Second Chance Wildlife Rehabilitation Center in Price, Utah, right away.
 Unfortunately, there had been an avalanche covering the main road out of that area.
 He instead arranged to drop Teasdale off at the home of friends of the rehabilitation center’s director.
 The friend then drove Teasdale to Green River, Utah, on New Year’s Day, going the LONG way because the avalanche had not yet been cleared.
 At that point, folks from Second Chance arrived and took him the rest of the way for treatment.